General Information and Participation in

 paid your registration fee.
 The base registration covers two

 participants from your organization; you may have additional

 participants by paying a small additional fee per participant.

-recommend you come prepared for either contingency, and bring your own
+recommend you come prepared for either contingency, and bring your ethernet cable and any other

 During the Event

 Attendance at a CalConnect Interoperability Test Event is limited to personnel from participating

 organizations and Consortium support personnel (i.e. the test manager), and to Observers at a single test event.